axemclion/react-native-cordova-plugin/kitchensink/README.md

 1. Add the plugin UI/React Component in `./app/plugins`, with the same name as the plugin id.
 2. Add the plugin as a object (with version) in the `plugins` key in `package.json`

+### Plugins to be added

+Here are some of the plugins that are planned to be added to the example.

+- cordova-plugin-screen-orientation
+- de.appplant.cordova.plugin.local-notification
+- cordova-plugin-vibration
+- cordova-plugin-battery-status
+- cordova-plugin-media
+- cordova-plugin-media-capture
+- cordova-plugin-device-motion
+- cordova-plugin-x-socialsharing